dacharyc/dcwebsite/content/about.md

 I'm married to the inestimable [Kay Rhodes](http://masukomi.org/).
 We love to travel.
 If you like to read about travel, or see pretty travel pics, check out our travel site: [Corporate Runaways](http://www.corporaterunaways.com/).

 We have two dogs (Lita, a Lab/Beagle mix, and Maui, an English Springer Spaniel), and a cat (Ash, a Maine Coone).
 I talk about them - maybe a little more than I should.
-If you're just here for the cute pet pics, yes, they have [their own Instagram account](https://www.instagram.com/ashlita2018/).

 Still here?
 Ok.
 On to the slightly more boring stuff: